 Now that you have an interview, there are certain things you will want to do in advance to prepare for it.
 This article will provide practical tips on how to prepare for a job interview.
-Remember, you never get a second chance to make a first impression, so you’ll want to do you best on preparing for your interview in advance.
+Remember, you never get a second chance to make a first impression, so you’ll want to do your best in preparing for your interview in advance.

-Study your resume and know everything on it.
+3. Study your resume and know everything about it:

-Practice your answers to the most common interview questions.
+4. Practice your answers to the most common interview questions:

 If you don’t know what these are, do your research and find out or see one of my other articles.
 You’ll want to have your answers ready and practice them.
 You should always be able to answer “Tell me about yourself” and “Why do you think you would be great for this job?”
 The employer doesn’t know, so it’s up to you to sell it.

-Research the company and the job position you are applying for.
+5. Research the company and the job position you are applying for:

-Find out the type of interview you will be going on.
+6. Find out the type of interview you will be going on:

-Print out the directions to the interview and be on time.
+7. Print out the directions to the interview and be on time: